materiaraiding/materiaraiding-old/_savage/m4s.md

 3. The lines of lightning left on the floor will begin to glow and expand, indicating they are about to explode.
 This will always occur in one of two patterns:
      - The **middle three lines** will explode leaving the left and right edges of the arena safe.
      - The **outer 2 lines** will explode leaving the centre of the arena safe.
-4. The boss will prepare to randomly target **four** players with clone dives dealing damage, inflicting **Physical Vulnerability Up** for 13s and Forked Lightning for 8s.
+4. The boss will prepare to randomly target **four** players with clone dives dealing physical damage, inflicting **Physical Vulnerability Up** for 13s and Forked Lightning for 8s.
 These will always either target all supports (T/H) or all DPS and so the party must stay spread.

 Combined, these overlapping mechanics will leave 8 small squares safe in which the party can spread as shown below.